-Keeper, a service which automatically finds tax write offs in bank statements, estimates the average US gig worker overpays on taxes by 21%.
+Keeper, an automatic freelancer expense tracker, estimates the average US gig worker overpays on taxes by 21%.
 Put in perspective, that’s an overpayment of around $400 for the average part-time gig worker, and about $1,550 for gig workers making $25,000 per year.

 The first analysis is done by segmenting average tax overpayment amounts by gig work type.
 Note that the sample includes both full-time and part-time workers.
 In the study, we found that blue-collar gig workers were the most likely to overpay the most.
 The included TaskRabbits, movers, Handy workers, and other blue-collar gig work.

-Separately, the study also included an analysis of the most commonly missed tax deductions across all 205 participants, and the average resulting overpayment from missing the deduction.
+Separately, the study also included an analysis of the most commonly missed deductions across all 205 participants for their 1099 contractor taxes, and the average resulting overpayment from missing the deduction.

 The study uses publicly available tax data from the IRS, alongside a retroactive analysis of 2018 tax returns.

 The second set of data comes from a study conducted by accounting software company Keeper.
-This study involved reviewing 205 gig worker tax returns from 2018 and identifying missed tax write offs.
-Study subjects were required to have earned at least $600 from 1099 contracting work in 2018 and were compensated $30 for participation.
+This study involved reviewing 205 gig worker tax returns from 2018 and identifying missed tax write-offs.
+Study subjects were required to have earned at least $600 from 1099 independent contractor jobs in 2018 and were compensated $30 for participation.
 Advertisements for the study were placed across craigslist postings in 16 major US cities.

 There are several key assumptions and generalizations made in the study, and they are listed below.